Over the last several years of drought in Southern California, you may have forgotten the riding etiquette after a rain.

-Or you may be new to mountain biking and didn’t even know there was an etiquette to riding during or after a rain storm.
+Or you may be new to mountain biking and didn’t even realize there was an etiquette to riding during or after a rain storm.
 The answer can get a bit complicated because if you want a precise answer for the particular trail you like to ride, there are many things to take into consideration such as:

 - Soil make-up (clay vs sand/rock ratio)

-- How dry was the trail before it rained
+- How dry the trail was before it rained

 - How many inches of rain it received